KILTprotocol/docs/docs/develop/01_sdk/04_How to integrate/01_nodejs.md

 NodeJS is natively supported and doesn't require any additional setup.

-The only thing to keep in mind is that the SDK exports es6 modules so you have to take care of that in your code.

 Have a look at these example `package.json` and `index.js` files for reference:

 ```json